Shepherd’s Cottage (Sleeps 2)

 Through the doorway you enter the heavenly bathroom – the roll top cast iron bath is double ended with plenty of room for a candle lit soak for two.
 There’s a large separate shower too with lovely toiletries from the Bath House to use, along with huge towels and fluffy robes to relax in.
 The window overlooks both the cottage garden and the fells beyond.

-If you have family there’s an additional tiny room for your little one, just big enough for a travel cot or z-bed, both of which can be provided.
+If you have family there’s an additional tiny room for your little one, just big enough for a travel cot or z-bed, both of which can be provided on request (z-bed £25).
 The sloped ceiling makes it a fab hideaway for youngsters who want their own little den (under 10’s only).